ericksonl/BirdWatcher/README.md

 ## Important Info:

 On February 9th, 2023 Twitter will begin charging users to use their API.
 This will make this bot unusable without paying for Twitter's API.
+Basic Tier access is available, but this has made the BirdWatcher un-scaleable.
+See more info on the [Twitter API Documentation](https://developer.twitter.com/en/docs/twitter-api)

 ## 📝 Commands